Authority: Executive Vice Chancellor and Provost

-4.2.4 The DVF is defined in university policy (NCSU REG 05.20.34., Section 22.214.171.124).
+4.3.4 The DVF is defined in university policy (NCSU REG 05.20.34., Section 9.1.2).
 Departments may poll departmental faculty not on the DVF; if they do so, the polling and its results must be provided to members of the DVF before they vote.
-Such votes shall be reported by rank in cases where there are five or more votes cast at each rank; in cases where there are less than five votes cast at a rank, those votes shall be combined with votes cast by other non-tenured faculty at other ranks until the vote total is at least five.
+Such votes shall be reported by rank in cases where there are five or more votes cast at each rank; in cases where there are less than five votes cast at a rank, those votes shall be combined with votes cast by other professional faculty at other ranks until the vote total is at least five.

 4.3.5 The results of these votes will be reported to the CRPTC, the Dean, and the college human resources officer.

-4.2.7 Terms of appointments for Senior Lecturers shall be a minimum of two years.
+4.3.6 Terms of appointments for Senior Lecturers shall be a minimum of two years.
 Appointments of a period less than two years require the dean’s approval.

 5. Standards for Professional Faculty with Professorial Rank

-Each department will formulate standards for NTT Professorial promotion.
+Each department will formulate standards for promotion of professional faculty with professorial rank.
 These standards should be appropriate to the titles of such professors (i.e., Teaching, Research, Clinical, Extension, or of the Practice), and their statements of faculty responsibility (SFR) in every case should reflect the standards and areas of work on which their promotions would be based.
-Once each department has formulated its standards for promotion and they are approved by the DVF, they will be submitted to the the CRPTC, the Dean, and the Provost for approval.
-Additionally, the following standards will apply to all NTT Professorial Faculty across the college:
+Once each department has formulated its standards for promotion and they are approved by the DVF, they will be submitted to the CRPTC, the Dean, and the Provost for approval.
+Additionally, the following standards will apply to all professional faculty with professorial rank across the college:

-5.1 Clarification of the relationship of Lecturer or Senior Lecturer and a title change to NTT Assistant Professor.
-Departments will specify in their standards whether a title change from Lecturer or Senior Lecturer to an NTT Assistant Professor is solely a matter of credentials (as is the case for a title change from Instructor to Assistant Professor for tenure track faculty), or whether Lecturer or Senior Lecturer to NTT Assistant Professor reflects a substantive change in duties and expectations.
+5.1 Clarification of the relationship of Lecturer or Senior Lecturer and a title change to Assistant Teaching Professor.
+Departments will specify in their standards whether a title change from Lecturer or Senior Lecturer to an Assistant Teaching Professor is solely a matter of credentials (as is the case for a title change from Instructor to Assistant Professor for tenure track faculty), or whether Lecturer or Senior Lecturer to Assistant Teaching Professor reflects a substantive change in duties and expectations.